-The tune was the title track of Whitley's third studio album, which was released in August of 1989, and his fourth No. 1 hit.
+"I Wonder Do You Think of Me" was the title track of Whitley's third studio album, which was released in August of 1989, and his fourth No. 1 hit.
 Whitley recorded the tune in April of 1989, one month before his death on May 9, 1989, at the age of 34.

-The song’s lyrics proved to be unfortunately fitting as fans mourned his passing.
-With lines like, “If you drive around / Back in our old hometown / I wonder, do you think of me? / When you drive by a school / Do you remember two fools? / I wonder, do you think of me?" the tune spent a total of 14 weeks on the charts while the country music community grappled with the sudden loss.
+The lyrics of "I Wonder Do You Think of Me" proved to be unfortunately fitting as fans mourned his passing.
+With lines such as, "If you drive around / Back in our old hometown / I wonder, do you think of me? / When you drive by a school / Do you remember two fools? / I wonder, do you think of me?" the tune spent a total of 14 weeks on the charts while the country music community grappled with the sudden loss.